isolver/ioHub/docs/iohub/api_and_manual/iohub_process/config_files.rst

     #              - Four                   # will also equal [1,2,3,'Four','Five','Six'] in python
     #              - Five
     #              - Six
+    #
+    ######

+    ######
+    #
     # This is an example experiment_config.yaml.
 Values that are also the default
     # value for the setting are indicated as such.

     # tile: A short but non criptic name of the experiment.
     #       Similar to what you might title a paper about the experiment.
     #
-    title: sequentialFixationTask
+    title: Effect of Exogenous and Endogenous Cues on Saccadic Reaction Time

     # code: A vert short, usually criptic, code for the experiment.
     #       An experiment code is 'required' when using the ioHub DataStore.
     #       While not technically inforced, it is a good practive to use a unique
     #       code for each experiment you create.
     #
-    code: seqFixA
+    code: sac_ee_cue

     # version: The version of the experiment being run, in string format.
     #       Each version on an experiment should have it's own experiment folder
     #       that has the experiment source and configuaration.
-    version: '0.1'
+    version: '1.1'

     # description: Can be used to give longer, more informative text about what the experiment is for.
     #       Can also be used to indicate anything important to remember about running the experiment.
     #
-    description: Implementation of the fixation sequence testing paradigm as a way to try out the ioHub.
+    description: This study looks at how central cues in the form of arrow graphics, and peripheral cues if the form of a flash of light, around the location of an upcoming target's interact to influence saccadic onset time.

     # display_experiment_dialog: If True, a read-only dialog will be displayed
     #       each time the experiment starts stating the above four parameter values.
     #       This can be useful so the person running the experiment can check that
     #        they started the right one!
     #
-    display_experiment_dialog: False    # Default
+    display_experiment_dialog: True    # Default if False

     # session_defaults: This parameter is defined as a sub dictionary containing
     # the experiment session metadata and user defined custom parameters.